Baptistemontan/leptos_i18n/docs/book/src/declare/03_plurals.md

 What if your translation display a count, and thus you must handle the case where the count is zero, one, or multiple ?
 You could declare multiple translations and use some kind of switch-case, but again this is not elegant.

-To simplify this process you can declare plurals, they are based around a count and display different tranlsations based on this count.
+To simplify this process you can declare plurals, they are based around a count and display different translations based on this count.

-To declare them the key take a sequence where each element is a sequence with the first element being the value, and the other element the count to match against:
+To declare them the key takes a sequence where each element is a sequence with the first element being the value, and the other element the count to match against:

 ```json
 {